Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 We can assist you with any number of tax questions.
 Find an office near you and book an appointment online or call 13 23 25.

-If you make an advance payment of at least $500, or enough to clear the debt entirely, you will receive a 5% discount on that payment.
+You can make a voluntary payment at any time but there are no tax advantages to doing so.
 It is a good idea to make the payment before 1 June when the annual indexation is calculated.
-The indexation rate for 2015 is 2.1%.
-You should be aware that if you’re HELP repayment income is above $53,345 and you still have an outstanding HELP balance you may also be required to make a compulsory payment when you lodge your 2015 tax return.
+The indexation rate for 2024 is 4.7%.
+You should be aware that if your HELP repayment income is above $51,550 (2023-24 rate) and you still have an outstanding HELP balance you may also be required to make a compulsory payment when you lodge your 2024 tax return.

 The costs associated with seminars are tax deductible provided that they relate to your current income producing activities.